scottchiesa/UKB_RAP_Getting_Started/README.md

 The UK Biobank Research Analysis Platform (RAP) is a secure cloud-based environment that allows approved researchers to access, store, and analyse UK Biobank data without downloading it locally.
 There are countless tutorials, YouTube videos, and forums available on the internet for the myriad of functions the RAP performs.
 If you are not an experienced user, however, it can still be very confusing and difficult to find where to even get started.

 The UKB RAP has two main ways it can be used, either through the web interface accessed at https://platform.dnanexus.com/login or via command line interface (CLI) from a terminal on the user's local machine.
-While the former may be easier and more intuitive in the short-term (although even that can be very confusng for the uninitiated), more advanced analyses are often better carried out using the latter.
+While the former may be easier and more intuitive in the short-term (although even that can be very confusing for the uninitiated), more advanced analyses are often better carried out using the latter.

 This short tutorial has therefore been written to give new users a walkthrough of all of the steps required to set themselves up on the RAP using a command line interface.